Where-ever you find them,

 This interactive military networking communication, discussion and support web site portal is ours, an online way for us to share our thoughts and continue to gain strength and mutual guidance from each other.
 It's a way to find out where we need to help each other out, a way to communicate with each other and our loved ones, family, wife, husband, children, friends and supporters.
 No Military, nation defense or security topic is outside the scope of this site, whether weapons systems, war, history of conflict, ships, tanks, rifles, cannon, missles, aircraft, engagements, battles, fights, tactics, service branches, politics, training, retirement, prisoners, caualties, service awards, rehabilitation, prosthetics, post traumatic stress disorder, stress, home-coming, civilian treatment of veterans, soldiering, family, buddies, chain of command, personal thoughts and so on.
 Veterans' Assembly is our forum, our portal.
 Just keep secret and confidential what needs be left secret and confidential, please.
 Avoid dishonoring or exposing your fellow service people and their units.

 The Veterans' Assembly armed forces web application provides a place for veterans, soldiers, sailors, shipmates, marines, airman and their family members, wives, husbands, children, kids, dependents and supporters to freely share their thoughts, experiences, opions, topics and sentiments on issues which effect them, their communities, country and the world.
 The topics and discussions they might have can be private and secure, limited to groups of chosen member friends.
 This site is designed to protect freedom of speech for members of the US Army, Navy, Marine Corps, Air Force, Coast Guard, National Guard and Reserves, and their friends, dependents and supporters.
-The blogs, galleries, messaging and kiosks are for their free use to share amongst themselves in the military service community, to help them support each other and promote themselves in the heavy task of defense, preserving national security and world peace.
+The assembly site blogs, galleries, messaging and kiosks are for their free use to share amongst themselves in the military service community, to help them support each other and promote themselves in the heavy task of defense, preserving national security and world peace.

 Our injured, wounded and disabled, men and women who have sacrificed for their country have a place on Veterans's Assembly, along with those who when returning home, find difficulty in adjusting to civilian life, whether retiring or being discharged.
 The stage of ware and peace, diplomacy, modern warefare and police actions behind them, veterans can find other veterans here, on Veterans' Assembly.
 We are never alone.
 We are Americans among Americans and the politics, terrorism, unrest and upheavals in a continously unstable world remain our concern.
 And our fellow vets, officers and enlisted, on active duty deployment, whose pride and teamwork are not unlike that which we shared, continues to serve our nation and world peace.